shivammathur/setup-php/README.md

 - To set up the runner directly on the host OS or in a virtual machine, follow this [requirements guide](https://github.com/shivammathur/setup-php/wiki/Requirements-for-self-hosted-runners "Requirements guide for self-hosted runner to run setup-php") before setting up the self-hosted runner.
 - If your workflow uses [service containers](https://help.github.com/en/actions/reference/workflow-syntax-for-github-actions#jobsjob_idservices "GitHub Actions Services"), then set up the runner on a Linux host or in a Linux virtual machine.
 GitHub Actions does not support nested virtualization on Linux, so services will not work in a dockerized container.

-Specify the environment variable `runner` with the value `self-hosted`.
-Without this your workflow will fail.
+It is recommended to specify the environment variable `runner` with the value `self-hosted` for self-hosted environments.

 ```yaml
 jobs: